 HOW WE BILL YOU FOR SERVICES RENDERED:

 We Thank You for choosing UpToDate Healthcare for Women (UHCW) as your healthcare provider.
 Furthermore, we understand temporary financial problem may affect timely payment from you.
-We encourage you to promptly inform us of those situations for assistance in the management of your account and we can help keep your account Current and prevent Delinquency.
+We encourage you to promptly inform us of those situations for assistance in the management of your account so we can help you keep your account Current and prevent Delinquency.